Greenhouse Studios: Music artists

 The careers of international stars k.d. lang, Queensrÿche and Sarah McLachlan were built on songs recorded at Greenhouse Studios.
 It has recorded for many of Canada's other top bands, including 54-40, Default, Wide Mouth Mason, Matthew Good Band, Mossy Ledge, Age of Electric, Odds, Spirit of the West, Barney Bentall, Colin James and Pluto.

 Nickelback recorded three albums at Greenhouse: The State, Silver Side Up, and The Long Road.
 The State was recorded and produced by Dale Penner with Dave Ashton assisting.
-Silver Side Up was recorded by Rick Parashar.
-The Silver Side Up album would yield "How You Remind Me", the number-one played radio song of the decade 2000–2009, according to Nielsen SoundScan.
+Silver Side Up was produced by Rick Parashar.
+Silver Side Up album would yield "How You Remind Me", the number-one played radio song of the decade 2000–2009, according to Nielsen SoundScan.
 Nickelback was subsequently named Music Group of the Decade by Billboard magazine.
-The third Nickelback album, The Long Road, was produced by Chad Kroeger and Engineered by Joey Moi, who subsequently co-produced and -engineered all of Nickelback's albums until the end of the decade.
+Silver Side Up was also engineered by Joey Moi, who subsequently co-produced and -engineered all of Nickelback's albums until the end of the decade.

 An unknown torch singer from Alberta, k.d. lang, started recording at Greenhouse in the late 1980s.
-She recording five projects with Greenhouse, including the Ingénue album, which gave her international status and won a Grammy Award for engineering for Marc Raemer—the only album recorded in Western Canada to achieve this distinction. k.d. lang was inducted into the Canadian Music Hall of Fame at the 2013 Juno Awards.
+She recorded five projects with Greenhouse, including the Ingénue album, which gave her international status and won a Grammy Award for engineering for Marc Raemer—the only album recorded in Western Canada to achieve this distinction. k.d. lang was inducted into the Canadian Music Hall of Fame at the 2013 Juno Awards.
 She has collaborated on projects at Greenhouse Studios with violinist and songwriter Ben Mink.

-Greenhouse Studios's first client was Steven Drake, singer and guitar player of the band the Odds.
+Greenhouse Studios' first client was Steven Drake, singer and guitar player of the band the Odds.
 The Odds recorded three of their four albums there (the fourth could not be accommodated, due to a Bob Rock production).
 Steven Drake added producing and mixing to his musical skills, and subsequently worked on albums by 54-40, The Tragically Hip, Staggered Crossing and Tegan and Sara at the studio.
 He was also the last client to record at the original facility; his final mix was completed in the Studio B control room while the live room was being demolished.